diegoeloren/openspoolman/README.md

 I am not interested in cloud prints.
 It wasn't working properly with my setup: In terms of filament usage and print history was not properly filled (duplicate prints):
 - I faced some issue with assigning PETG-CF and ASA-CF. (Fixed)
-- I didn't understand the mechanics of bambu_qtt.py
+- I didn't understand the mechanics of bambu_qtt.py (Done)
 - I want to extend some api commands for pushing tags automatically via ESP32 and mini-nfc modules in the ams/external spool.
-(Open)
+(Done)

 ### News